 The fact that I have this blog makes me a terrible test case for early retirement.
 I’ve made no bones about the fact that I do still work in some capacity — like writing this article — and that work leads to income.
 Retired not retired.

-I donate half of those profits (and all of my profits in April, 2020 to COVID-19 relief), but the half that I keep covers our living expenses, so we have yet to begin our retirement drawdown plan.
+I donate a significant portion of those profits (and all of my profits in April, 2020 to COVID-19 relief), but the part that I keep covers our living expenses, so we have yet to begin our retirement drawdown plan.
 Financial Independence has allowed us to be much more generous with our income, and we now donate more money to charity than we spend on all other spending categories combined.

 For years, I’ve heard the naysayers say that the FIRE movement would come to a screeching halt when the bull market ended.
 That’s one of the dumbest things I’ve ever heard.